captaincoffee/p218/_documentation/030-developing-p2-website.md

 ### Ruby

- - Install some libraries :

-`sudo apt-get install autoconf bison build-essential libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm5 libgdbm-dev`
+ - Install some libraries : `sudo apt-get install autoconf bison build-essential libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm5 libgdbm-dev`

+> be sure to uninstall rvm ([see SO question](https://stackoverflow.com/a/3558763/1548376))
+> `rm -rf ~/.rvm` and clean your .bashrc file for any call {:.blockquote .alert .alert-danger}

  - Install rbenv (see [rbenv](https://github.com/rbenv/rbenv#installation))

+   If you already have rbenv installed you can just update with : `cd ~/.rbenv && git pull`

  - Install ruby-build (see [ruby-build](https://github.com/rbenv/ruby-build#readme))

+   If you already have ruby-build installed you can just update with : `cd ~/.rbenv/plugins/ruby-build && git pull`

  - Install desired ruby version :